yashesh-akbari/url_short/README.md

   if (req.method === "POST" && req.url === "/shorten") {
     let body = "";

-    // Collect chunks of the body
-    req.on("data", (chunk) => {
+    // Collect the data sent in the request body req.on("data", (chunk) => {
-      body += chunk; // Append data to the body
+      body += chunk; // Append the chunks of data
     });

-    // When the entire body is received req.on("end", async () => {
+    // Once the entire body is received, process the data req.on("end", async () => {
       try {
-        const { url, shortCode } = JSON.parse(body); // Parse the incoming JSON
+        const { url, shortCode } = JSON.parse(body); // Parse the incoming data

         if (!url) {
           res.writeHead(400, { "Content-Type": "text/plain" });
-          return res.end("URL is required");
+          return res.end("URL is required"); // Return an error if no URL is provided }
-        }

-        const links = await loadLinks(); // Load existing links
+        const links = await loadLinks(); // Load the existing links

-        // Generate short code if not provided const finalShortCode = shortCode || crypto.randomBytes(4).toString("hex");
+        // Generate a random short code if one is not provided const finalShortCode = shortCode || crypto.randomBytes(4).toString("hex");

         if (links[finalShortCode]) {